MohamadMansouri/privacy-preserving-neural-networks/README.md

 # Arrhythmia Detection using NN and Privacy Preserving Techniques
 An application of MPC to create a privacy preserving prediction model for arrhythmia detection
 ## Coming Soon
-This project will be uploaded whenever it is has all the permisions be open source.
+This project will be uploaded whenever it is has all the permisions to become open source.
 Stay Tuned ;)